flux-framework/Tutorials/2025/HPCIC-AWS/README.md

 > To run the AWS tutorial, visit https://tutorial.flux-framework.org.
 You can use any login you want, but choose something relatvely uncommon  (like your email address) or you may end up sharing a JupyterLab instance with another user.
 The tutorial password will be provided to you.

+Since we start usernetes and build the container, the startup takes a few minutes, and we should start a little early (before the user expects to need it).

 ## Build Images

 Unlike previous tutorials, since this one uses Usernetes and Flux, it is done via an EC2 instance, and we have built a custom EC2 spawner for it.
 This was built on a t4g.2xlarge instance, and then saved to an AMI.
 The logic is in [build](build).